-To achieve "eEquity" or be "Equitable," as referenced in these rules, means that each student receives the resources and educational opportunities to learn and thrive in the classroom and in all aspects of learning, school life, career technical education, and community-school interactions, and to discover and cultivate their talents and interests.
+"EEquity" or "eEquitable," as referenced in these rules in relation to schools or educational programs, results in means that each student receiveings the resources and educational opportunities to learn and thrive in the classroom and in all aspects of learning, school life, career technical education, and community-school interactions, and to discover and cultivate their talents and interests.
 To be achieved, equity requires an inclusive school environment and may necessitate an unequal distribution of resources and services based on the needs of each student.